Daniel Lee (designer)

-Biography

 Early life

 Daniel Lee grew up in Bradford, England.
 His father was a mechanic and his mother was an office worker.
 Daniel Lee first attended the Dixons City Academy, and then graduated from the Central Saint Martins College of Art and Design (master's degree) where he was tutored by Louise Wilson.
 He was an intern at Maison Margiela and Balenciaga (under the direction of Nicolas Ghesquière), and landed a position at Donna Karan in New York after his graduation in 2010.

 In 2012, Lee left Donna Karan for Céline in Paris, where he started as a member of the design team and eventually became the director of ready-to-wear design.
 He assisted Phoebe Philo in developing the minimal aesthetic that led to the brand's booming popularity.

 Bottega Veneta

 In June 2018, Kering appointed Lee as creative director of Bottega Veneta, to give a new impetus to the Italian luxury fashion house and develop its ready-to-wear collection.
-His agenda also included rebooting the men’s ready-to-wear collection and launching a home collection.
+His agenda also included rebooting the men's ready-to-wear collection and launching a home collection.

 Lee maintained the team of artisans.
-He preserved Bottega Veneta’s emphasis on well-crafted, logoless and simplicity-driven products.
+He preserved Bottega Veneta's emphasis on well-crafted, logoless and simplicity-driven products.
 To give a new look to Bottega Veneta, he inflated the Intrecciato designs to capitalize on the brand's most iconic features, and infused more hedonism/desirability in the brand's products.
 He designed the Pouch clutch bag which became the fastest selling bag in the history of the brand.
 Harpers Bazaar commented: Bottega Veneta has become one of fashion's most popular brands in 2019, thanks to its quiet, modern elegance reinterpreted by Lee.
 His transformation of Bottega Veneta is coined “New Bottega”.
-He was tagged "The Quiet Radical" by Vogue, and “fashion’s new wonder boy” by Harper’s Bazaar.
+He was tagged "The Quiet Radical" by Vogue, and “fashion’s new wonder boy” by Harper's Bazaar.